Nataneljpwd/Onboarding-Newbies/chapter_01/final_exercise_01.md

 So when a namenode crashes Zookeeper failover controller detects it and marks the Node as unhealthy, when the namenode crashed it also releases the ephermal node due to the session closing becaused no ping was sent.
 Then the other namenodes from the zookeeper quorum then try to create an ephermal node, and the first one to do so aquires the lock, and becomes the Active namenode, only one Node can own the lock at a time so it guarantees that only one active namenode exists at a time.

-in the case of a split brain, the journal nodes will allow only one name node to have the role to write them at a time which removes the possible risk of data loss during a split brain.
+in the case of a split brain, the journal nodes will allow only one name node to have the role to write them at a time which removes the possible risk of data loss during a split brain which is called fencing.

 because the jouurnal nodes allow only one name node to have the role of writing to them at a time, in the case of the failover, the newly elected active name node only can write to the journal nodes which means that the other namenode won't write anything or in other words, won't be active as it dissallows it to be active, which in turn, allows for the new namenode to continue operations safely.